Disappearance of Kyron Horman: Disappearance

-On June 4, 2010, Kyron was taken to Skyline Elementary School by his stepmother Terri Horman (Moulton), who then stayed with him while he attended a science fair.
-Terri Horman stated that she left the school at around 8:45 a.m. and that she last remembered seeing Kyron walking down the hall to his class.
-When Kyron did not return home on the school bus at 3:30 p.m., Terri called the school and discovered that his teacher had marked him as absent that day; she then reported his disappearance to police at 3:45 p.m.
-The search for Kyron began at 4:33 p.m., with police officers arriving at the school and Kyron's home.
+On June 4, 2010, Kyron was taken to Skyline Elementary School by his stepmother, Terri, who remained with him while he attended a science fair.
+Terri stated that she left the school at approximately 8:45 a.m. and last saw Kyron walking down the hallway toward his classroom.
+When Kyron did not return home on the school bus at 3:30 p.m., Terri contacted the school and learned that his teacher had marked him absent for the day.
+She reported his disappearance to police at 3:45 p.m.
+The search for Kyron began at 4:33 p.m., with officers responding to both the school and the Horman residence.

-Terri's statements to the police indicate that, after leaving the school at 8:45 a.m., she ran errands at two different Fred Meyer grocery stores until about 10:10 a.m.
-Between then and 11:39 a.m., she stated that she was driving her daughter around town in an attempt to use the motion of the vehicle to soothe the toddler's earache.
-Terri said that she then went to a local gym and exercised until about 12:40 p.m.
-By 1:21 p.m., she had arrived home and posted photos of Kyron at the science fair on Facebook.
+According to Terri's statements to investigators, after leaving the school at 8:45 a.m., she ran errands at two Fred Meyer grocery stores until about 10:10 a.m.
+Between then and 11:39 a.m., she said she drove her daughter around in an effort to soothe the toddler's earache.
+Terri reported that she then went to a local gym and exercised until about 12:40 p.m.
+By 1:21 p.m., she had returned home and posted photographs of Kyron at the science fair on Facebook.